gobo-ws/ola-trigger-hue-dmx/README.md

-OLA Trigger config to control Philips Hue lights and Osram Lightify products with DMX (DMX input, ArtNet or via Streaming ACN)
+OLA Trigger config to control Philips Hue lights and Osram Lightify products with DMX (DMX input, ArtNet or via SACN)

 Osram Lightify products works when connected to a Philips Hue bridge.